simple-frontend-dev/automated-end-to-end-tests-example/README.md

 }
 ```

-3. We prepare our first test, update `example.spec.ts` with only one test case:
+3. Prepare your first test, update `example.spec.ts` with only one test case:

 ```javascript
 test("is up and running", async ({ page }) => {